 He has presented at CAAV related events including about refrigerants for our series of forums around the most impactful things we can do according to the book Drawdown.

-Carrie Waits is a new member to CAAV, joining the SC in June 2020.
+Carrie Waits joined the SC in June 2020 and co-chairs CAAV’s CREAM Committee.
 She recently moved to the area from northern Indiana with a degree in Environmental Studies and Biology from Manchester University (Indiana).

 Her passion is in water quality, conservation, and clean energy.
 While working in the high desert of northern California she saw firsthand how climate change and water issues are intertwined with increased periods of drought.
 She continues to keep herself and those around her informed on how to minimize climate impacts.
 She also enjoys hiking, music, creating, and watching sports.